-The Neighborhood Watch Program establishes an important communication between the Police Department and the citizens of Grants Pass.
+The Neighborhood Watch Program establishes an important communication between the Grants Pass Police Department and the citizens of Grants Pass.
 It consists of neighbors who watch for anything suspicious or anything that depreciates the appearance or safety of their community and then report such observations to the police department.

-Through Neighborhood Watch, the Police Department and the residents work together to reduce crime and make our neighborhoods a safer place to live.
+Through Neighborhood Watch, the Police Department and the residents work together to reduce crime and make our neighborhoods safer places to live.
 By forming and joining neighborhood watch groups, residents take a major step toward reclaiming high-crime neighborhoods, as well as making people throughout a community feel more secure and less fearful.

 How to Form a Neighborhood Watch Group